 The essay section!
 For some reason, this tends to be the most dreaded section of the BMAT, but it’s perhaps the one that you have the most control over.
 You don’t need to have a great flair for writing, all you need to be able to do is get your point across clearly and here’s how you can do that…

 Sitting the BMAT this year?
-Book a space on our one-day BMAT Course!
+Make sure you get ahead with our BMAT Webinar!

 The BMAT essay is definitely not one you can just dive into – you need spend some time thinking about the points you’re going to make on each side of the argument, how you’re going to link them and how you’re going to organise them.

 Remember you only have one side of A4 and there’s no starting again if you begin writing and change your mind about the way you’ve written on it.
 You can write all over your question paper if you need – it won’t be seen by the examiner, but definitely do spend some time thinking through your structuring before putting pen to paper.
 Have a look at my BMAT notes for an idea on timing for the essay.

 The essay question tends to ask you to ‘argue to the contrary’ of the statement or ‘argue for the statement’.